WasabiMushyPeas/E28-Turbo/README.md

 Sachs 765 pressure plate and a 6 puck or M5 E34 disc are a good choice for this build.

+> [!WARNING]
+> The M5 E34 clutch disc is technically not rated to 650ft/lbs of torque.
+However if you treat the clutch with some sympathy it should be able to handle the power.

 ### Shifter

 Condor Speed Bat or Garagistic delrin bat shift knob. hard mounting the shifter is also a good idea.